Russian mercenaries accused of rights violations in Central African Republic | DW | 14.04.2021

 The Central African Republic is surrounded by countries dealing with security challenges

-Russia's foreign ministry further said that it had "no information on the total number of Russian citizens currently in the CAR."
-Russian citizens who "temporarily stay in the Central African Republic for business or tourist purposes" are not obliged to report to the Russian consulate.
+Russia's Foreign Ministry has "no information on the total number of Russian citizens currently in the CAR."
+Citizens who "temporarily stay in the Central African Republic for business or tourist purposes" are not obliged to report to the Russian consulate.

-CAR's cooperation with Russia goes back to the 1960s and 1970s when Russia was still a federation.
+CAR's cooperation with Russia goes back to the 1960s and 1970s, during the time of the Soviet Union.
 It was renewed in October 2017 when Russian Foreign Minister Sergei Lavrov met with President Touadera in Sochi, Russia.

-Two months later, Russia received an exemption from the UN, despite an existing arms embargo, to deliver weapons to the CAR.
+Two months later, Russia received an exemption from the United Nations, despite an existing arms embargo, to deliver weapons to the CAR.
 The weapons included Kalashnikov rifles, pistols, rocket launchers, and surface-to-air missiles.

 In May 2018, Touadera traveled to Russia again and met with Putin.
 During their meeting, the two leaders quickly agreed on granting mining licenses to Russian companies in exchange for pacifying regions with gold, diamonds, and uranium deposits.